busycaesar/Library_Application/README.md

 # Seneca_Library_Application

-## This is a CLI application for the Management of Seneca's Library which can Add New, Remove, Checkout and/or Return publications along with updating/manipulating the database accordingly.
+## This is a CLI Application which can manage Seneca's Library.
+It can Add, Remove, Checkout and/or Return the publication/s along with managing the Data in a .txt file.
+This main purpose of this project was to learn the concepts of OOP.

 ## Following is the main menu of the application.